kimdesok/whole-slide-cnn/README.md

 The computing resource should provide an adequate amount of main memory space (minimal: 256 GB, recommended: 512 GB) to prevent out-of-memory(OOM) error.

-A trial training was performed by setting the resizing ratio at 0.05 and the size of an input image to 5000 x 5000 (and 0.1 and 11000 x 11000) in the configuration file, for example.
-However, it resulted in the lower accuracy values ranging from 80 to 90%.
+A trial training could be performed by setting the resizing ratio at 0.05 and the size of an input image to 5000 x 5000 (and 0.1 and 11000 x 11000) in the configuration file, for example.
+However, it would result in the lower accuracy values ranging from 80 to 90%.

 ### Packages